BikLab/BITMaB-workshop/README.md

 source activate qiime1
 ```

-Now, you should be in the Qiime environment and ready to run through the pipeline.
+Now, you should be in the QIIME environment and ready to run through the pipeline.

+***

-### Analyzing metagenomic data using Qiime
+### BITMaB Workshop Pipeline for analyzing metabarcoding data using QIIME

-Below are the general steps of the pipeline.
+Here is an overview of the general steps of the QIIME pipeline that we will carry out during the BITMaB workshop (click links to jump to detailed instructions for each step):

 #### [Step 1](https://github.com/BikLab/BITMaB-workshop/blob/master/Qiime4GOMRI.md#step-1---demultiplex-the-raw-reads): Demultiplex the raw reads
 #### [Step 2](https://github.com/BikLab/BITMaB-workshop/blob/master/Qiime4GOMRI.md#step-2---pick-otus): Pick OTUs (16S and/or 18S)